-In December 2002, at the age of 37, he was named president of the Central Bank of Argentina and served until September 24, 2004.
+In 1994, Prat-Gay joined JPMorgan in New York and went on to work for the bank in its Buenos Aires and London branches until 2001.
+Back in Buenos Aires, he co-founded APL Economía, an economic consulting firm.
+In December 2002, he was named president of the Central Bank of Argentina and served until September 2004.
 He won the 2004 Euromoney Central Bank Governor of the Year award for his work.
-In the 2009 congressional election, Prat-Gay led the Civic Coalition’s party list for the city of Buenos Aires and was elected by large majority.
+In the 2009 congressional election, Prat-Gay led the Civic Coalition’s party list for the city of Buenos Aires and was elected to the House.
 In Congress, he worked on projects such as increasing banking security, preventing money laundering and drug trafficking, and an extensive deregulation of the Argentine financial system.

 As the first Finance Minister of the Macri Administration, he removed all capital controls within a week of taking office and brought to an end a 14-year period of sovereign default with private creditors by striking a deal in the NY courts.
 His tax amnesty bill delivered more than 20 percent of GDP worth of previously undeclared assets.
 These early successes secured him another Euromoney award (Finance Minister of the Year 2016).